 - A. PMGAA shall, if deemed appropriate and feasible, use value engineering clauses in contracts for constructions projects of sufficient size to offer reasonable opportunities for cost reduction. - B. PMGAA may use a time and materials type contract only after a determination that no other contract is suitable and if the contract includes a ceiling price that the contractor exceeds at its own risk.
 Time and materials type contract means a contract whose cost to PMGAA is the sum of: - 1.
-The actual cost of materials; and

-2. Direct labor hours charged at fixed hourly rates that reflect wages, general and administrative expenses, and profit.
+The actual cost of materials; and - 2.
+Direct labor hours charged at fixed hourly rates that reflect wages, general and administrative expenses, and profit.

-With a time and materials contract, PMGAA will assert a high degree of oversight in order to obtain reasonable assurance that the contractor is using efficient methods and effective cost controls.
+With a time and materials contract, PMGAA will assert a high degree of oversight to obtain reasonable assurance that the contractor is using efficient methods and effective cost controls.

-- C. PMGAA shall perform a cost or price analysis in connection with procurements in excess of the Simplified Acquisition Threshold (set by the Federal Acquisition Regulation at 48 CFR Subpart 2.1) including contract modifications.
-The method and degree of analysis is dependent on the facts surrounding the particular procurement situation, but as a starting point, PMGAA shall make independent estimates before receiving bids or proposals. - D. PMGAA shall negotiate profit as a separate element of the price for each contract in which there is no price competition and in all cases where cost analysis is performed.
-To establish a fair and reasonable profit, consideration must be given to the complexity of the work to be performed, the risk borne by the contractor, the contractor's investment, the amount of subcontracting, the quality of its record of past performance, and industry profit rates in the surrounding geographical area for similar work. - E. PMGAA will only allow costs or prices based on estimated costs for contracts under the Federal award to the extent that costs incurred or cost estimates included in negotiated prices would be allowable for PMGAA under Subpart E-Cost Principles, of 2 CFR Part 200. - F. The cost plus a percentage of cost and percentage of construction cost methods of contracting will not be used. - G. PMGAA's contracts will contain the applicable provisions described in Appendix II to Part 200, Contract Provisions for non-Federal Entity Contracts Under Federal Awards. - H. PMGAA will follow the State of Arizona bonding requirements for all construction work unless, on construction work funded in full or in part by a Federal agency, the Federal agency determines that the Federal interest is not adequately protected.
-In such cases, the bonding requirements at 2 CFR Part §200.325 shall take effect.
+- C. PMGAA shall perform a cost-benefit or price analysis for every procurement transaction, including contract modifications, in excess of the Simplified Acquisition Threshold (set by the Federal Acquisition Regulation at 48 CFR Subpart 2.1).
+The method and degree of analysis conducted depend on the facts surrounding the particular procurement transaction, but as a starting point, PMGAA shall make independent estimates before receiving bids or proposals. - D. PMGAA will only allow costs or prices based on estimated costs for contracts under the Federal award to the extent that the costs incurred or cost estimates included in negotiated prices would be allowable for PMGAA under Subpart E, of 2 CFR Part 200. - E. The "cost plus a percentage of cost" and "percentage of construction costs" methods of contracting will not be used. - F. PMGAA's contracts will contain the applicable provisions described in Appendix II to 2 CFR Part 200 - G. PMGAA will follow the State of Arizona bonding requirements for all construction work unless, on construction work funded in full or in part by a Federal agency, the Federal agency determines that the Federal interest is not adequately protected.
+In such cases, the bonding requirements at 2 CFR Part §200.326 shall take effect.